robcarver17/skipperman/docs/group_allocation_help.md

 The following are not recommended for use, but are kept for backwards compatibility with previous events:
 - Highest qualification (We advise this isn't used as it's better to use the Skipperman qualification record)
-- Preferred group (We advise this isn't used, since we should allocate groups, not parents.
-Fields like 'Wants MG' are better where it might not be clear if a Cadet would be in a training or racing group)
+- Preferred group (We advise this isn't used, since we should allocate groups, not parents; only use if there is a choice of group eg Cadet Adventure)

 # Allocating groups, club boats and boat classes; and editing sail numbers.